 It’s ultimately about giving companies the room to develop their special sauce

 “We think of APIs as building blocks that are the raw ingredients of innovation because they allow developers and organizations of any size to rapidly build new ideas.” — Jeff Lawson, Twilio Co-founder & CEO.

 Companies often underestimate how much time and effort needs to go into building core functionality.
 While developers are building core functionality, they’re not spending time on the application’s ‘special sauce’.
 Take Uber as an example.
 The app is a series of 3rd party APIs that enable the value proposition of the app.
 This has made the app lean, effective and agile.
 There are countless other apps that only exist today because of the rich library of APIs available for developers to outsource very specific functionality.

-The problem that needed solving – making it easy to handle identity and identity data right
+The problem that needed solving – making it easy to manage digital identity and handle identity data right with an Identity API

 Consider the areas your developers would need to quickly become ‘experts’ in when building an inhouse solution:

-Single sign-on, multifactor authentication, use of social identity, dynamic use of strong identities, step up and contextual authentication, identity data storage, mobile identity support, identity standards like OpenID Connect, OAuth and possibly even still SAML.
-Your developers would also need to implement the company’s infosec policies such as password management, delegation of authority, role-based access and much more.
+Single sign-on (SSO), multi-factor authentication (MFA), use of social identity, dynamic use of strong identities, step up and contextual authentication, identity data storage, mobile identity support, identity standards like OpenID Connect, OAuth 2 and possibly even still SAML.
+Your developers would also need to implement the company’s infosec policies such as password management, delegation of authority, role-based access control (RBAC) and much more.
 Each one of these areas, if implemented poorly, could be front page news when it goes wrong.